It doesn’t matter how slowly you go, as long as you don’t stop.

 “It’s all worked out amazing, because it’s finally given me the option to go back to school and the realization that I can finish it,” says Kathryn.
 “Between having all the classes online and the way the scheduling is set up, the workload is not overbearing, and I know I can do it.”

-Initially, Kathryn started out pursuing her degree in Human Resources Management but is in the process of switching over to Business Administration, which she says will give her time to focus on the management aspect of the job.
+Initially, Kathryn started out pursuing her degree in Human Resources Management but is in the process of switching over to business management, which she says will give her time to focus on the management aspect of the job.

 “As someone who has been working with customers so long and really enjoys helping people, it opened up a few more options that I can pursue in a future career,” she says.